 3. Internal monologue exposition

-An internal monologue is where your character is talking to themselves, aloud or in their thoughts.
+An internal monologue is where your character is talking to themselves inside their thoughts.
 In first person perspective, this will usually be a part of the narration.
 In third person perspective, however, the character’s thoughts will be distinct from the rest of the story.

 We all talk to ourselves and sort things out in our heads all the time.
 In a story, you can use this in the same way as dialogue to convey new information to the reader.
 It’s also where a character processes what they’re feeling about a given situation.